 Parents who cannot afford the fees in America and Europe are sending their children and wards to Ghana for a good university education.

 Raji Fashola loves UNIBEN but his son attended The University of Wales.
-Is Fashola fearful of our educational system or is he being hypocritical?
+Is Fashola fearful of Nigeria’s educational system or is he being hypocritical?

 “That is why I have titled my intervention: “FREEDOM FROM FEAR, CHOICES BEFORE THE NEW GENERATION”, in the hope that I will challenge you to take control of what happens to you and what happens around you.
 I say this because there seems to be an